omerhakim/Lab_Mod3/README.md

 <img src = "./images/image4.png">

-I also decided to merge the payment time to three groups: on time, one month delay and more than one month delay.
+I also decided to merge the payment's time to three groups: On time (or early payment), one month delay and more than one month delay.

 <img src = "./images/image5.png">